Separability Idempotents and Multiplier Algebras

-for all $b$.
-Because we got the same expressions for the anti-isomorphisms in the example above, it follows from Proposition 1.12 in Section 1, that $r$ can be scaled so that $\text{Tr}(r^*r)=n$ and $F=(r\ot 1)E_0(r^*\ot 1)$. $\square$\einspr

 We need to make the following remark.
-Consider again the example.
+Consider again Example 3.8.
 Let $r=v|r|$ be the {\it polar decomposition} of $r$.
 So $|r|=(r^*r)^\frac12$, it is a positive self-adjoint invertible matrix and $v$ is a unitary matrix.
-Then we have $E=(\alpha_v\ot\iota)F$ where $F=(|r|\ot \iota)E_0(|r|\ot 1)$ and where $\alpha_v$ is the $^*$-automorphism $b\mapsto vbv^*$.
+Then we have $E=(\alpha_v\ot\iota)E'$ where $E'=(|r|\ot \iota)E_0(|r|\ot 1)$ and where $\alpha_v$ is the $^*$-automorphism $b\mapsto vbv^*$.
 It follows from this observation that we can assume in the previous proposition, up to a $^*$-isomorphism, that $r$ is a positive self-adjoint invertible matrix.
 This simplifies some formulas.
-We then have e.g.\ that $q=S_0(p)$.

-\inspr{4.3} Example \rm Let $n\in \Bbb N$ and take again for $B$ and $C$ the algebra $M_n(\Bbb C)$ as in Example 4.1.
-We do not consider the involution now.
-Let $r$ and $s$ be any two invertible matrices in $M_n(\Bbb C)$ and put

-where $E_0$ is again as in Example 4.1.
-The same calculation as before gives that $E^2=\frac{1}{n}\text{Tr}(sr)E$.
-We see that either $E^2=0$ or that we can scale the matrices $r$ and $s$ in such a way that $\text{Tr}(sr)=n$ so that $E^2=E$. \snl In the last case, we have a separability idempotent.
-A straightforward calculation gives again the formulas for the anti-isomorphisms and the modular automorphisms.
-We find
+We then have e.g.\ that $q=S_0(p)$. \nl \it Examples with direct sums \rm \nl We will now use the above examples to build new ones.
+First we consider a general construction. \snl Let $J$ be an index set.
+Assume that for all $\alpha\in J$ we have a pair of non-degenerate algebras $B_\alpha$ and $C_\alpha$.
+We consider the direct sums